-The first time I cooked a turkey I made a Thanksgiving dinner for two for Mr. MondayisMeatloaf the first year we were married in our tiny studio apartment.
-It was beautiful, perfect browned, and it looked like it had jumped off the cover of a magazine.
-My sides needed work, but I was so proud that the star of the show turned out so well!
+The first time I cooked a turkey I made a Thanksgiving dinner for two the first year I was married in our tiny studio apartment.
+It was beautiful, and perfectly browned.
+It looked like it had jumped off the cover of a magazine!
+My sides needed work, but I was so proud that the star of the show turned out so well.

 Find a container large enough to fit your turkey and all the ingredients we will use for the brine.
-I use a five gallon bucket.
+I use a five gallon bucket or a special brining bucket.
 I generally cook about a 12-pound turkey because we cook it on the rotisserie so there is a weight limit.
 However, you can use whatever size turkey you wish.

 Put together a herb bouquet that has fresh thyme, rosemary, parsley, sage, chives, and basil.
 Around Thanksgiving you can find pre-made bouquet that have a variety of herbs so you don't have to purchase them individually if you don't already have an herb garden.
 Take this and place into the cavity of the turkey.